This article is currently under construction and is being expanded on a regular basis. |

 Further details can be found in the inline help for the option and in the Werk #14451 with which this option was introduced.

-Now comes the section of the rule where things finally get going - Configure a logfile section.
+Now comes the section of the rule where things really get going — Configure a logfile section.

-In the Patterns for logfiles to monitor field, you have to name the log files that you want to monitor.
+In the Patterns for logfiles to monitor field, you will need to specify the log files that you want to monitor.

 You can do this individually and explicitly or with so-called glob patterns (glob for short).